codeinred/girls-angle/content/_index.md

 # Girls' Angle is...

-- a math club for girls
+- A math club for girls
-- a comprehensive approach to math education for girls
+- A comprehensive approach to math education for girls
-- a producer of math educational content
+- A producer of math educational content
-- a supportive community for women and girls who study, use, and create mathematics.
+- A supportive community for women and girls who study, use, and create mathematics.
-- a nonprofit founded in 2007
+- A nonprofit founded in 2007

 # Our Mission